Piyavi Wijewardene: Early life and education

-Controversy
+People’s Parliament and the Civic Shadow Cabinet

+Piyavi Wijewardene is known for supporting the adaptation of the People’s Parliament and the Civic Shadow Cabinet concept in Sri Lanka as a civic initiative aimed at encouraging public political engagement and policy dialogue.
+His efforts focused on introducing the model in a non-partisan, citizen-led format, distinct from party politics.
+While Piyavi promoted this idea as a grassroots platform for democratic accountability, a formal version of a Shadow Cabinet was also briefly supported by then Prime Minister Ranil Wickremesinghe, who in 2018 proposed an official shadow cabinet within the United National Party (UNP) to enhance parliamentary opposition functions.

+Ocean policy and EEZ advocacy

+Piyavi Wijewardene, through the Shadow Cabinet CIVIC initiative, advocated for greater national focus on Sri Lanka’s Exclusive Economic Zone (EEZ).
+He emphasized that the EEZ, which spans approximately 517,000 km², over eight times the size of the country’s landmass, represents a significant but underutilized resource base.
+In this context, he highlighted the potential of the oceanic domain for sustainable economic growth, environmental protection, and long-term national security, while calling on the Government to adopt policies that better integrate oceanic resources and marine ecosystems into development planning.

 National media policy

 In March 2019, he co-founded a social movement with the help of several mainstream academics and professionals to urge Sri Lankan media channels to strengthen their development orientation in prime-time news bulletins.
 Soon after many in the sector criticized him stating that he is countering media channels due to personal grudges.
 Despite criticisms, he played a leading role in developing a national media policy for a draft act aimed at emphasizing that the broadcasters will be required to make informative components about the economy, technology, arts, and culture in prime time news bulletins.
 Further, his media policy has aimed towards, regulation of crime reports, training media on the scientific usage of airtime, tax concessions for media channels, insurance for reporting correspondents, minimum wage for workers, monitory board for survey reports and advertising regulatory indexes.
-In August 2020 he was awarded a “Distinguished Service Award” by Centre of Executive Professional Development of London, for his pioneering role in setting out the plan for the national media policy in Sri Lanka.
+In August 2020 he was awarded a "Distinguished Service Award" by Centre of Executive Professional Development of London, for his pioneering role in setting out the plan for the national media policy in Sri Lanka.

-Protectionism
+National food safety

+As a researcher and advocate, Piyavi has developed key criteria for evaluating food safety practices in both formal and informal food sectors.
+He has contributed insights into how social behaviors, cultural norms, and knowledge dissemination impact food safety outcomes.
+His interdisciplinary approach combines social science research with public health and policy analysis.
+Recognizing that consumer knowledge and awareness are critical safety factors, Piyavi has led initiatives to improve risk communication and promote safe food handling practices across various communities.
+He is also involved in policy advisory roles, supporting government and non-governmental organizations in developing more inclusive and effective food safety strategies.